austintgriffith/web2-to-web3-curriculum/week1/week-1-notes.md

 #### NFT

-NFT stands for Non-Fungible Token.
+NFT stands for Non-fungible token, let's unpack what this actually means:
-* Non-fungible: Non-fungible refers to goods that have unique properties and can not be changed with one another.
+- **Non-fungible**: Goods that have unique properties can not be changed with one another.
+For example, bitcoin is a fungible asset.
+If we each have a bitcoin and send them to each other, we'll have the same thing in the end.
+On the other hand, a house is non-fungible.
+If we decide to switch homes, we'll end up with something different.
-* Token: Token is a digital asset living on top of the blockchain.
+- **Token**: In short, a blockchain is a shared and immutable ledger, and a token is a digital asset living on top of the blockchain.

-NFT's are unique digital assets on the blockchain.
-They are each one of a kind; this allows for tracking the ownership.
+NFTs are unique digital assets on the blockchain.
+Any digital asset can be an NFT; the most popular types are Collectibles and Art.
+We also see Writing NFTs and Music NFTs.

+- Art is self-explanatory.
+Artists have the chance to create their work on the blockchain and can directly reach their buyers.
+- Collectibles, as the name indicates, are a collection of assets in the format of an NFT.
+Think of these as Pokemon cards or even penny collections.

+Other use cases for NFT's include domain names, gaming, music, ticketing...
+(There can be many more applications which we have not even discovered yet.)

 NFT's are created by running the code on the smart contract.
-This process is also called "minting."
+This process is also called **"minting."**

-ERC-721 is a standard type of smart contract that creates NFTs on Ethereum.
-Here's a sample NFT which you can find over [here.](https://github.com/carletex/sanford-stout-nft)
+[ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) is a standard type of smart contract that creates non-fungible tokens on Ethereum.
+The way each token is globally unique is with the tokenId field.
+Therefore, for every smart contract that creates an NFT, the smart contract and the tokenId pair is different.

-[Opensea](https://opensea.io/) is an NFT Marketplace where users can buy/sell NFTs.
+[Here's](https://github.com/carletex/sanford-stout-nft) a sample NFT which contract.

+The most popular NFT platform is [OpenSea](https://opensea.io/).
+Others are [Foundation](https://foundation.app/) and [Zora](https://zora.co/).

 #### Storage Types

-In the NFT smart contract we define where the metadata of the NFT is located.
-There are different ways to store the data in the NFT.
-Basically, there is a seperate storage layer that holds the content.
+In the NFT smart contract, we define where the metadata of the NFT will be stored.
+There are different ways to store the data of the NFT.

 [IPFS](https://ipfs.io/) stands for InterPlanetary File System.
 It is a distributed system for storing and accessing files, websites, applications, and data.

-SVG stands for Scalable Vector Graphics, it renders the content in the smart contract.
-Having the content on the smart contract allows to make things that are more composable.
+SVG stands for Scalable Vector Graphics; it renders the content in the smart contract.
+Having the content on the smart contract allows for making more composable items.

 There are also centralized storage options to store the data and the images.

+#### Track your wallet

+With your wallet address, you can **track all that you own.** For example, let's say you have NFTs and others tokens in your wallet, staked some tokens on various platforms.
+Since it's all on the public blockchain, you can see all these in a central place.

+[Zapper.fi](https://zapper.fi/) is a platform that allows you to do this.
+So, you can easily track your wallet(s).

+You can also see what you own on [Etherscan](https://etherscan.io/), but you will not be able to see the NFT images, and the UI is focused on showing transactions rather than the assets.

 ### 🥅 Goals
-- [ ] Mint an NFT from Etherscan??? **to do: rinkeby??**
+- [ ] Mint an NFT from Etherscan
 - [ ] Have a look at NFT marketplace(s)
 - [ ] Check out your inventory on Zapper.fi